xzhuo/TargetBulkUpload/README.md

 Always use the ```-u``` flag if:
 	* You need to save user accession information in our database;
-	* You are keeping a record of all your data;
 	* all your records you have submitted, you are submitting, and you are going to submit must have unique user accessions.

 ### If you want to upload new data to the metadata database